 “The Lord called Samuel.”
 It is easy to understand that this was not a voice which others could hear or Eli could have heard it.
-The voice was very clear indeed to Samuel; Samuel was sure that some one had called him.
+The voice was very clear indeed to Samuel; Samuel was sure that someone had called him.
 This Scripture should show us that while others may be used of the Lord in clearing up our call and proving to us that it is the Lord and not man that is calling, yet the call must be heard by the one called and by him alone.

 How foolish we are when we expect others to understand our calling!
 All they can say to us, in all probability, will be, “Lie down again.”
 How many hearts that have been called have gone to consult with others about their call, and have received this awful answer, “Lie down again.”
-Again and again, dear hearts, you have lain down, you have quit, when you have heard the voice and risen and made your resolution to go through with the Lord; but mother spoke, father spoke, wife spoke, chum spoke and you have gone to lie down again.
+Again and again, dear hearts, you have lain down, you have quit, when you have heard the voice and risen and made your resolution to go through with the Lord; but mother spoke, father spoke, husband spoke, chum spoke and you have gone to lie down again.
 Oh rise at the call of God and go again.
-Perhaps this time some other servant of God may answer you differently and speak, as Eli did at last, and perceive that the Lord has really called you.
+Perhaps this time some other servant of God may answer you differently, and speak, as Eli did at last, and perceive that the Lord has really called you.
 You must not expect the voice to be clear to others.
 God is trying to bring your ears to the cunning that will understand that it is the Lord.
 Listen to His call again.

 How wonderfully love quickens our inner ear drums.
 Love gives open vision.
-To refer to another sense that the Lord wishes to quicken, you remember how Elisha saw the horses and the chariots round about Dothan at the same time of siege.
+To refer to another sense that the Lord wishes to quicken, you remember how Elisha saw the horses and the chariots round about Dothan at the time of siege.
 His young man servant could not see the Host of Heaven which Elisha could see, so he prayed the Lord to show the young man, and the Lord opened his eyes.
 Pray that God will give you a keen ear to hear what you must not expect the world to hear, and to see what you must not expect others to bear you out in seeing.
 The blessed Holy Spirit, the Comforter, has come, to bring to our remembrance the things of Christ, to reveal Him in all of His fullness to us, and we must ask that our vision and our hearing be keen.

 “And the Lord said to Samuel.”
 Samuel took the advice of Eli, and spoke as Eli had told him to speak, “Speak; for thy servant heareth.”
 If we are to have clear light from God it starts with a big “Yes.”
 This phrase virtually means, “I am open to anything the Lord will say; whether it be good or bad, whatever it is, I say yes.”
 Are you looking for clear light, for clear leading?
 Be sure that you have no choice, no will, but hunger to hear only what He would say unto you.
 Then He can speak untrammeled by your talking or the crying of your own desires.
 A big “Yes” always starts a flow of conversation with God.